franklinqin0/blog/docs/algo/longest-common-prefix.md

 ### Sort & Compare 1st and last

 Sort `strs` s.t. elements are in alphabetical order.
 Then `zip` the 1st and last strings to extract the `lcp`.
-Very elegant solution!

 ::: theorem Complexity
 time: $O(n \log n)$